-I’m not too keen on talking about myself, but that’s what an ‘About Shane’ page is for, isn’t it…so here goes.
+I’m not too keen on talking about myself, but that’s what an ‘About Me’ page is for, isn’t it…so here goes.

 I’ve been around a while as a professional photographer.
-I was born in Gloucester and still live here after ‘cough’ many years, and yet somehow I’m entirely normal.
-Ask my wife…(another cough here).
+I was born in Gloucester and still live here after ‘cough’ many years, and yet somehow I’m reasonably normal.
+Ask my wife…(another cough).

 Without wanting to show off, I have various accolades and published images to my credit.

-When I was shooting weddings full-time, I achieved a Top Ten position nationally in the Photographer of the Year Awards (Wedding category) for two years running, and surprisingly, the second time I came third.
+When I was shooting weddings full-time, I achieved a Top Ten position nationally in the Photographer of the Year Awards (Wedding category) for two years running, the second time achieving third place.
 Naturally, this was a huge deal for me, although I like to think my hat size has stayed the same.
-Twenty feet circumference is about normal, right?
-I warned you, this is the About Shane page…sorry…
+Five feet circumference is about normal, right?

 Let’s get you shooting better pictures

 I now teach one-to-one, and small groups, showing you how to achieve images like these, promoting a better understanding of your camera, and the digital processing power of Adobe Lightroom and Photoshop.
-The idea is to have fun, and, of course, learn at the same time!
-If you are a beginner or intermediate photographer, and would like to join me for a day, for some one-to-one tuition, or perhaps a group shoot, please get in touch here.
+The idea is to have fun, and, of course, to learn at the same time!
+If you are a beginner or intermediate photographer and would like to join me for a day for some one-to-one tuition, or perhaps a group shoot, please get in touch here.

 Every spare minute I get, I like to write – be it lyrics, poetry, or fiction.
-I’ve written one novel and I’m a little way into my second.
+I’ve written one novel and I’m busy editing my second.
 For as long as I can remember I’ve had an overwhelming urge to express myself creatively!